samirasilva/my-wowchemy-site/content/home/service.md

 ---
-# An instance of the Experience widget.
+# An instance of the Featurette widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: service